NATIONAL WINE WEEK 2018

 Well it’s not such a dumb question, certainly wine comes from fermented grape juice, but what makes wine taste the way it does and why do different varietals (grape types) have different flavour profiles and why do those same varietals taste different from country to country, region to region or even vineyard to vineyard?

 How come some wines are robust in alcohol and taste and others light in both.
 Just why does wine become wine rather than just grape juice?
 Why are some wines made from a mix of varietals and others from just one type!
 And just how many different types of wines and varietals are there?

-It’s a big, complex area which in the UK is worth over £5 billion+ at retail!
-And despite the fact that the major supermarkets have recently tried to reduce the number of different types of wine on offer, a walk down any wine aisle will prove how big and complex it really is!
-Yes, shopping the ‘Wine Wall’ can be an intimidating process for most of us, which is why many people have been buying 'on-offer'!
+It’s a big and complex area and in the UK the ’take-home’ wine market is worth over £5 billion!
+In fact just take a walk down any major supermarket wine aisle to see how big and complex it really is!
+Yes, shopping the ‘Wine Wall’ can be an intimidating process for most, which is why many people still simply go looking for the cheapest deals.